Everyone is welcome

 There will also be one weekday Mass on Wednesdays at 12:30pm.

-Please let others know this wonderful news!
+Please let others know about the times

 Regulations mean that a distance of two metres must be maintained between individuals or households groups.
 This will mean a strict limit on the number of people allowed in the church.
 The actual number will depend on the mixture of individuals and groups arriving but will be around 40 - 50 people.